box-id/ecto_predicates/README.md

 }
 ```

-## <a id="null-values-1"></a> Null Values
+## <a id="null-values"></a> Null Values

 In SQL, handling NULL values can lead to unexpected situations, as the result of comparisons with NULL are always NULL and thus falsy.
-E.g., a simple _equals_ check `field = 'foo'` is false if `field` is NULL, but `field != 'foo'` is also false.
+For example, a simple _equals_ check `field = 'foo'` is false if `field` is NULL, but `field != 'foo'` is also false.

-This library tried to handle this circumstance by adding the appropriate comparisons to the underlying query.
-This is particularly relevant to `not_eq` and `not_in`, which would incorrectly omit results if not taken care of.
+This library tries handling this circumstance by adding the appropriate comparisons to the underlying query, and is particularly relevant to `not_eq` and `not_in` (which would incorrectly omit results if not taken care of).

 However, this special handling is not applied when negating `eq` or `in` through `not`.
-I.e, the following two predicates are not the same (if NULL values are involved), because `not_eq` does include record with `type_id IS NULL`, while `not + eq` doesn't.
+For example, the following two predicates are not the same (if NULL values are involved), because `not_eq` does include record with `type_id IS NULL`, while `not` with `eq` doesn't.

 ```json
 {